MicrosoftDocs/connected-spaces/articles/display-effectiveness-details-page.md

+---
+author: lkbryant-MSFT
+description: Learn how to view the Display effectiveness details page in the Dynamics 365 Connected Store (public preview) web app to get insights on your store ms.author: labryan ms.date: 07/01/2020 ms.service: crm-online ms.topic: article
+title: View the Display effectiveness details page in the Dynamics 365 Connected Store (public preview) web app ms.reviewer: v-brycho
+---

-# View the Display effectiveness details page in Dynamics 365 Connected Store public preview
+# View the Display effectiveness details page in the Dynamics 365 Connected Store (public preview) web app

-You can use the [**Analytics** page](web-app-get-insights.md) in the Microsoft Dynamics 365 Connected Store web app to get insights on your retail store.
-The **Analytics** page includes insights for the **Shopper analytics**, **Display effectiveness**, and **Queue management** camera skill zones.
-This article focuses on the details page for the **Display effectiveness** skill zone, which is available from the [Display effectiveness summary page](display-effectiveness-summary-page.md).
+You can use the [**Analytics** page](web-app-get-insights.md) in the Microsoft Dynamics 365 Connected Store (public preview) web app to get insights on your retail store.
+The **Analytics** page includes insights for the Shopper analytics, Display effectiveness, and Queue management camera skill zones.
+This article focuses on the details page for the Display effectiveness skill zone, which is available from the [Display effectiveness summary page](display-effectiveness-summary-page.md).

 ## View the Display effectiveness details page